ambrosus/ambrosus-nop/README.md

            ├─9496 /usr/bin/dockerd -H fd://
            └─9517 docker-containerd --config /var/run/docker/co
 ```

+## Using the NOP

-All prerequirements are installed.
-Now clone the NOP repo, build it and then install it.
+Now your environment is ready, you can clone the NOP repo and build it using the following commands:
 ```
 git clone https://github.com/ambrosus/ambrosus-nop.git
 cd ambrosus-nop
 yarn install
 yarn build
 ```

-## Using the NOP
-The NOP has two different stages, the aim of the first stage is to whitelist your node.
-The whitelisting is done by Ambrosus but you will have to send your node details to us.
-The node details are generated by the NOP. **When you've completed the first stage a file called state.json is generated.
-The file has your private key, please save the private key.
-You can view the file by ```less ~/ambrosus-nop/state.json```**.
+NOP performs two essential steps:​ 1. whitelisting of your address, and 2. onboarding of your node.
+The aim of the first step is to whitelist your node, which is done manually by the Ambrosus team, and for that you will have to send your node details to us (the text displayed in your terming when your run NOP the first time).

+**This first step will generate a file called ```state.json```, which contains your private key (you can see the contents with this command ```less ~/ambrosus-nop/state.json```).
+Please save that private key somewhere safe (outside the virtual machine) and DO NOT send this file to anyone! **

 The aim of the second stage is to onboard your node, this can only be done upon being whitelisted.
 If the node is whitelisted you can run the NOP again to onboard your node.
 When the onboarding is complete, the NOP will fill out variables in the docker-compose file specific to your onboarded node.
 ##### Ambrosus prebuilt machine image
 Run ```ambrosus-nop``` to start the NOP.

-If you want to restart the process run ```ambrosus-nop-reset```. **Warning: this deletes state.json and the private key generated**.
+If you want to restart the process run ```ambrosus-nop-reset```. **Warning: this deletes state.json and the private key generated!
+Make sure you have stored your private key somewhere safe before**.
 ##### Custom image
 Run the following commands:
 ```